-Used in combination or as separate products, the Ready suite of mathematics and reading programs, i‑Ready assessment and personalized Online Instruction, and the remarkably useful teacher resources in the Teacher Toolbox give teachers a complete system of programs that were fundamentally designed to work together to enhance their instruction and lead to student growth.
+Used in combination or as separate products, the Ready suite of mathematics and reading programs, i‑Ready Assessment and i-Ready Personalized Instruction, and the remarkably useful teacher resources in the Teacher Toolbox give teachers a complete system of programs that were fundamentally designed to work together to enhance their instruction and lead to student growth.

 i-Ready helps teachers differentiate instruction and accelerate student growth.

 “i-Ready has made differentiating instruction so much easier for me.
 From the minute they take that test, it groups them into profiles; I can see exactly what they need and work with that group, and then reassess.”

 —Teacher, Bronson Elementary, Grade K

 “The Ready Teacher Toolbox has been a fantastic resource for our teachers so that they can see lessons and resources based on students’ needs at different grade levels and quickly access them as a tool for differentiation.”

 “I love that i-Ready challenges students at their level and gives teachers and parents specific feedback as to the exact standards/skills individual students need to work on for mastery of grade-level expectations.”